 This paper is organized as follows.
-We give a brief review of Sylvester's bijection and iterated Dyson's map in Section 2, and obtain weighted forms of Euler's theorem.
+We give a brief review of Sylvester's fish-hook bijection and Pak's iterated Dyson's map in Section 2, and give the proofs of the weighted forms (1.5) and (1.6) of Euler's theorem.
 In Section 3, we introduce the notion of rooted partitions and obtain generating functions for rooted partitions as well as identities on rooted partitions.
-In Section 4, we establish the connections between weighted forms of Euler's theorem (Theorems 2.3 and 2.4) and Ramanujan's identities (1.1) and (1.2) via identities on rooted partitions.
+In Section 4, we establish the connections between weighted forms (1.5) and (1.6) of Euler's theorem and Ramanujan's identities (1.1) and (1.2) via identities on rooted partitions.